CSUProjectCLOUD/documentationSite/docs/General/KnownIssues.md

 - > sudo nova-manage cell_v2 discover_hosts -verbose

 If you have errors related to authentication when attempting to run any of the above commands, log into the Horzion dashboard on a separate device.
 Then, go to the top right where it shows the profile you are logged in on.
-It should say "Openstack RC File".
+Click, and it should say "Openstack RC File".
 Make sure you are logged into the admin account, and download this file.
 Transfer it to a USB drive and copy it to the Devstack directory on the server, then run the following command:

--> source openrc
+- > source openrc